Should you lose weight fast?

 The most effective way to lose weight and keep it off is to lose it gradually.

 This can involve following a weight loss plan, but it also should involve making changes to your diet and activity levels that you can stick to over the long term.

-Weight loss tends to plateau after a while, and you may need to make further changes.
+Weight loss tends to level off after a while, and you may need to make further changes.

 Safe rates of weight loss

 If you're trying to lose weight, the safe weekly rate of weight loss is between 0.5kg and 1kg.
 That's between around 1lb and 2lb a week.

 Lose weight faster than this and you're at risk of health problems that include malnutrition and gallstones, as well as feeling tired and unwell.

 Fad diets associated with very rapid weight loss, which involve simply changing your diet for a few weeks, are also unlikely to lead you to a healthy weight in the long term.

 Work out how much weight you need to lose and get a personal daily calorie range to keep to with our healthy weight calculator.

 Try our free weight loss plan, a 12-week diet and exercise programme designed to help you lose weight the healthy way and develop healthier habits.